|Premier League Management Record|

 Moyes made a name for himself at Preston North End, where he gained promotion to the second tier of English football and narrowly missed out on getting to the Premier League, only to lose the 2001 Championship Play-off Final to Bolton Wanderers.

 An impressive transformation of the club’s fortunes followed and they finished seventh in Moyes’ first full season in charge.
-In the 2004/05 season, Everton finished ahead of Merseyside rivals Liverpool in fourth position, their highest ever Premier League finish to date, and they secured UEFA Champions League qualification as a result.
+In the 2004/05 campaign, Everton finished ahead of Merseyside rivals Liverpool in fourth position, their highest ever Premier League finish to date, and they secured UEFA Champions League qualification as a result.